CRR257/Authentication/README.md

 Mini app to authenticate users using Vuex and Firebase.

+Login:<br>

+    email: admin@gmail.com
+    password: adminadmin

 Vuex is a centralized store for all the components in an application (https://vuex.vuejs.org/)

 ### Compiles and hot-reloads for development
 ```